 Behavioral intention is the willingness to use something that has been used before, to go back to a place that has been visited before, and to feel the services that have been enjoyed before.
-Additionally, it refers to the willingness to share positive information about a place or a thing with families or acquaintances due to overall tourist satisfaction (Amoah et al., 2016).
-Rajaratnam et al. (2015) also said that the culinary experience demands such an emotional response from tourists, affecting tourist behavioral intentions in the future ahead.
-Prayag et al. (2013) concluded a significant relationship between tourist satisfaction and behavioral intentions.
+Additionally, it refers to the willingness to share positive information about a place or a thing with families or acquaintances due to overall tourist satisfaction (Amoah, Radder, & van Eyk, 2016).
+Rajaratnam, Nair, Pahlevan Sharif, and Munikrishann (2015) also said that the culinary experience demands such an emotional response from tourist affecting tourist behavioral intentions in the future ahead.
+Prayag, Hosany, and Odeh (2013) concluded a significant relationship between tourist satisfaction and behavioral intentions.

 Behavioral intentions often stem from structured decision-making that selects, delivers, and uses products, services, experiences, or ideas to satisfy needs and desires (Hendijani et al., 2013).
 Consumer behavior is also related to the social and economic impacts on purchasing and consumption behavior.
-For example, Altintzoglou et al. (2016) stated that satisfied tourists tend to urge to tell their acquaintances or relatives about the experience they have just enjoyed in demand for their acquaintances and relatives who want to have the same experience.
-Levitt et al. (2019) also stated that food tourists anticipated positive emotions played a crucial role in their desire to consume local cuisine.
+For example, Altintzoglou, Heide, and Borch (2016) stated that satisfied tourists tend to urge to tell their acquaintances or relatives about the experience they have just enjoyed in demand for their acquaintances and relatives who want to have the same experience.
+Levitt, Meng, Zhang, and DiPietro (2019) also stated that food tourists anticipated positive emotions played a crucial role in their desire to consume local cuisine.
+Therefore, it would be essential to create the perception that dining would be a pleasurable and exciting experience.
+Sometimes, a positive emotion from a tourist leaves positive memories of a particular destination, leading the tourist to want to revisit the place to have the same feeling once again.